PTsolvers/gpu-workshop-JuliaCon23/README.md

 First, we will refactor the code in such a way that the forward (and adjoint) solution loop is in a separate function.

-#### ✏️ Task 1: refactor the code by extracting the forward and inverse solvers into the separate file
+### ✏️ Task 4: Refactor the code extracting the forward and inverse solvers into a separate file

 Start from the file [geothermal_2D_ps_inv.jl](scripts/geothermal_2D_ps_inv.jl).
 Copy the implementations of all the kernels from the previous file with the forward solver.